 How do you keep your listed home show ready during the busy holiday season?

 The conventional wisdom on selling your home may tell you to not even bother with the holiday months.
 Traditionally, the holidays have been a poor time to try to sell.
 In the past, many homeowners have just opted to pull their listings during the end of the year and wait until the new year to begin again.
 This conventional wisdom isn’t that smart anymore.

 Why?
 For one, it may look strange, as the majority of home buyers expect at least a little bit of holiday cheer (especially if your neighbors are decked out!).
 Homes generally show better when they are decorated.
 It’s also unlikely that many potential home buyers are truly turned off by tasteful decorations.
-As Realtor.com notes, holiday decorations are kind of like paint colors – buyers know they aren’t permanent.
+Holiday decorations are kind of like paint colors – buyers know they aren’t permanent.

 On the other hand, an over-decorated home can look gaudy, tacky, and even offend.
 Potential home buyers may not share the same religious beliefs or the same enthusiasm about the holiday season.
 If you’re going to decorate, try to go classic with your decor.
 Don’t overdo any particular theme.